Event banner: Forum on homelessness and community-engaged research at the heart of the city

 Details

-The Forum on Homelessness and Community-Engaged Research at the Heart of the City will bring together researchers, community leaders and people with lived experience to explore collaborative approaches to fighting homelessness.
+To mark the installation of the President and vice-chancellor of the University of Ottawa Marie-Eve Sylvestre, the Forum on Homelessness and Community-Engaged Research at the Heart of the City will bring together researchers, community leaders and people with lived experience to explore collaborative approaches to fighting homelessness.
 The forum, held in honour of the installation of the uOttawa president and vice-chancellor, highlights the importance of dialogue and partnerships in developing solutions to pressing social issues.
 It features a keynote address by Professor Alexandra Flynn (University of British Columbia [UBC]), followed by a roundtable to broaden and deepen the conversation.

 This event is hosted by the Alex Trebek Forum for Dialogue, a platform for discussion, reflection and knowledge-sharing.
 The co-organizer is the Office of Public Policy Research and Outreach with co-operation from the Office of the President.